Is India vs England on TV? Channel and how to watch Test series online - Yahoo Sports

 When is it?

-The five-Test tour will start on January 25 in Hyderabad, and below is the full schedule.
+The five-Test tour started on January 25 in Hyderabad, and below is the full schedule.

 1st Test: January 25–29, Hyderabad (4am GMT)